 The Wakefield Tower is said to be haunted by Henry VI, one of the most tragic English monarchs who was murdered in the hour before midnight on the 21st of May 1417 as he knelt to pray.
 Each year, on the anniversary of his death, the ghost of Henry is alleged to appear as the clock ticks closer to midnight.
 He can be heard pacing around the tower till the final stroke of midnight when all becomes quiet till the next year.

 The White Tower is the oldest of all the Tower of London buildings and houses the aptly named White Lady.
 She is characterised by her ‘sweet, cheap and overwhelming perfume’, many visitors and guards of the tower of the years report the pungent odour and a cold chill in the room.
-Some also reported feelings of suffocating, strangling or the odd tap on the shoulder.
+Some also reported feelings of suffocating, strangling, or the odd tap on the shoulder.
 Anne Boleyn is also said to roam the tower, head in hand as she’s been spotted by many people.
 If you still fancy a trip to the Tower of London after these stories… follow the link!

 Plas Mawr, Conwy

-The next house hosts a mysterious story which has never been solved… Robert Wynn’s wife Dorothy was pregnant and awaiting the return of her husband when her and her other son mysteriously fell down the stairs.
+The next house hosts a mysterious story that has never been solved… Robert Wynn’s wife Dorothy was pregnant and awaiting the return of her husband when she and her other son mysteriously fell down the stairs.
 They were both seriously injured and called for the family doctor.
 Instead, a young man they’d never met before arrived, and upon being unable to treat Dorothy and her son was locked in a room with the pair until they were well again.

 The mother and son died, and the young doctor panicked and tried to escape through the chimney for fear of his life by the family.
-He was never found, and it’s rumoured he’s still in the wall to this day… Strange noises, sights and sounds have all been reported in the property, with doors violently swinging open and shut of their own accord.
+He was never found, and it’s rumoured he’s still in the wall to this day… Strange noises, sights, and sounds have all been reported in the property, with doors violently swinging open and shut of their own accord.

 Whitby Abbey is rumoured to be home to the ‘walled-up nun’.
 Constance De Beverley, the nun, broke her vow and was found to be having a secret affair with a young knight.
 When her sisters found out her punishment was to be bricked up in a wall, alive by them!
 Visitors have reported the fleeing image of a young woman, and the screams and wails of a woman in the abbey.